sweng-epfl/public/exercises/design-patterns-recap/solutions/ex1/src/main/java/ex1/README.md

 ### Solution

-In this exercise, the solution is to use the Observer pattern.<br>
 Here, the subject is the `DataStore` and the observers are the different kind of `Phone` and `Screen`.
 When the subject changes, we want the observers to be notified in order to update their content to display the newly updated data.